Workplace Accident

 Training for Investigation Team

-A number of people will potentially be involved in an accident or incident investigation.
+Several people will potentially be involved in an accident or incident investigation.
 Training guidance and help will therefore be required.
 Training can be provided in accident/incident investigation courses run on-site and in numerous off-site venues.
 Computer-based training courses are also available.
 These are intended to provide refresher training individually or complete training at office sites, where it may not be feasible to provide practical training.

 The Best Time to Conduct the Investigation